-Black Rock City Emergency Services Department personnel wear yellow shirts labeled "Emergency Services" and feature the ESD logo on their uniforms and vehicles.
-They provide BRC with firefighting, emergency medical, and crisis intervention services.
+Black Rock City Emergency Services Department personnel wear yellow uniforms labeled "Emergency Services" and feature the ESD logo on their uniforms and vehicles.
+They provide BRC with fire fighting, emergency medical, and crisis intervention services.
 ESD is not part of any law enforcement or other outside agency.
-Medical Stations are located on the Esplanade at 5:15, behind the 3:00 & 9:00 Civic Plazas on Ceremony, behind the 4:30 and 7:30 Art Plazas on Hallowed, and out on the playa between the Temple and the Man.
+Medical Stations are located on the Esplanade at 5:15, behind the 3:00 & 9:00 Plazas on Ceremony, behind the 4:30 and 7:30 Plazas on H, and out on the playa between the Temple and the Man.